praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 Specify the percentage of the time the condition returns true.

-### Technology

-#### Browser

-Select the browser the visitor must not use for the action to be triggered.

-Select one or more of the following browsers:

-* Chrome
-* Firefox
-* Internet Explorer/Edge
-* Internet Explorer Mobile
-* Mobile Safari
-* OmniWeb
-* Opera
-* Opera Mini
-* Opera Mobile
-* Safari

-#### Device Type

-Select the device type the visitor must not use for the action to be triggered.

-Select one or more of the following device types:

-* Android
-* Blackberry
-* Desktop
-* iPad
-* iPhone
-* iPod
-* Nokia
-* Windows Phone

-#### Operating System

-Select the operating system the visitor must not use for the action to be triggered.

-Select one or more of the following operating systems:

-* Android
-* Blackberry
-* iOS
-* Linux
-* MacOS
-* Maemo
-* Symbian OS
-* Unix
-* Windows

-#### Screen Resolution

-Select the screen resolution visitors must not use on their devices for the action to be triggered.

-1. Select whether the screen resolution width of the visitor's device must be greater than, equal to, or less than the specified value.
-1. Specify the number of pixels required for the screen resolution width.
-1. Select whether the screen resolution height of the visitor's device must be greater than, equal to, or less than the specified value.
-1. Specify the number of pixels required for the screen resolution height.

-#### Window Size

-Select the window size visitors must not use on their devices for the action to be triggered.

-1. Select whether the window size width of the visitor's device must be greater than, equal to, or less than the specified value.
-1. Specify the number of pixels required for the window size width.
-1. Select whether the window size height of the visitor's device must be greater than, equal to, or less than the specified value.
-1. Specify the number of pixels required for the window size height.

-### URL

-#### Domain

-Specify the visitor's domain that will prevent the action from being triggered.

-#### Hash

-Specify one or more hash patterns that must not exist in the URL.

->[!NOTE] Multiple hash patterns are joined by an OR.

-1. Specify the hash pattern.
-1. (Optional) Enable Regex if this is a regular expression.
-1. Add any other hash patterns.

-#### Path

-Specify one or more paths that must not exist in the URL.

->[!NOTE] Multiple paths are joined by an OR.

-1. Specify the path.
-1. (Optional) Enable Regex if this is a regular expression.
-1. Add any other paths.

-#### Protocol

-Specify the protocol that cannot be used in the URL.

-Select one of the following:

-* HTTP
-* HTTPS

-#### Subdomain

-Specify one or more subdomains that must not exist in the URL.

->[!NOTE] Multiple subdomains are joined by an OR.

-1. Specify the subdomain.
-1. (Optional) Enable Regex if this is a regular expression.
-1. Add any other subdomains.

-#### URL Parameter

-Specify URL parameter that cannot be used in the URL.

-1. Specify a URL parameter name.
-1. Specify the value used for the URL parameter.
-1. (Optional) Enable Regex if this is a regular expression.

 ## Core extension action types

 This section describes the action types available in the Core extension.